12vishwas/assignment-4/jsquiz3.md

 }
 ```

-3. Do you think javascript is the language of the future?
+3. Do you think javascript is the language of the future?<br>
 Ans. yes,javascript is the language of future because it is widely used in web development,video games,apps and high in demand.js is essential for web developers nowadays.we can develop front-end or back-end both with the help of js frameworks.

 ``` Javascript